 Why try out Via Ferrata?

-Do I need a professional guide?
-How much is it?
+Do I need a professional guide for klettersteig?
+How much to hire a via ferrata guide?

 If you live in the US, there are via ferratas located in Kentucky, California, Colorado, West Virginia, and Utah that will carefully explain everything and take you on your first via ferrata.
 This isn't true for every country as many via ferratas are not as regulated, but it's possible to find a guide.
 This is especially true in the mountains areas in Italy, France, Switzerland, Austria, Germany, and Slovenia.
 There are via ferratas in other countries all over the world, so it's worth looking into options close to you.